pdfpc/pdfpc/README.rst

 - o
     - Toggle the not-user-slide flag for one particular slide (see Overlays below)
+- p
+    - Pause timer
+- r
+    - Reset timer
+- e
+    - Define end slide

 Timer
 -----

+If a duration is given (-d option), the timer will show a countdown with the given parameters.
+If no duration is specified (or if a value of 0 is given to the -d option), the timer will show how much time has been spent.
+The duration is stored automatically, so you do not need to repeat it for every invocation.

 The timer is started if you are navigating away from the first page for the first time.
 This feature is quite useful as you may want to show the titlepage of your presentation while people are still entering the room and the presentation hasn't really begun yet.
-If you want to start over you can use the *Home* key which will make the presenter go back to the first page and reset the timer as well.
+If you want to start over you can use the *r* key which will make the presenter reset the timer.

-At the moment the timer reaches the defined ``last-minutes`` value it will change color to indicate your talk is nearing its end.
+If a duration is given, at the moment the timer reaches the defined ``last-minutes`` value it will change color to indicate your talk is nearing its end.
 As soon as the timer reaches the zero mark (00:00:00) it will turn red and count further down showing a negative time, to provide information on how many minutes you are overtime.